diana-vladotsenko/GymFit/README.md

-# GymFit
+🚀 GymFit – Training Session Booking System
-GymFit is a full-stack web app for booking and managing fitness sessions.
-Users can schedule workouts, track reservations, and update profiles.
-Coaches can manage availability and oversee bookings through a clean, intuitive interface.
+GymFit is a full-stack web application for booking and managing fitness sessions.
+Users can schedule workouts, view bookings, and edit profiles.
+Admins/coaches manage availability and oversee reservations.